-Andrea Luquetta is CABC’s Managing Director.
-She has over twenty years of progressive leadership helping statewide and national non-profit economic justice organizations to build power, design strategies and campaigns, create sustainable work plans, secure and leverage resources, and increase leadership capacity to close systemic wealth gaps and end economic oppression for people of color, immigrants, and other historically marginalized communities.
+Andrea Luquetta (she/her/ella) is CABC’s former Executive Director.
+She has over twenty-five years of progressive leadership helping statewide and national non-profit economic justice organizations to close systemic wealth gaps and end economic oppression for people of color, immigrants, and other historically marginalized communities.

-Andrea is a formerly undocumented immigrant from Colombia; her family gained legal permanent residency through the Immigration Reform and Control Act (IRCA) of 1986.
-She lives in Richmond with her wife, Kathie, their toddler, Lucia.
+Andrea is a graduate of UCLA School of Law, and both their Public Interest Law and Policy and Critical Race Studies programs.
+She is a formerly undocumented immigrant from Colombia; her family gained legal permanent residency through the Immigration Reform and Control Act (IRCA) of 1986.
+She lives in Berkeley, California with Lucia the toddler and Otie the puppy..

 Kristin McGuire has built her career advancing social justice movements for disadvantaged communities across Southern California.
 She has over a decade of community and political organizing experience and works tirelessly to empower communities of color.
-Currently, as the Director of Partnerships and Organizing at Young Invincibles – California, Kristin works to amplify the young adult voice on matters that impact them the most.
+As Executive Director of Young Invincibles, Kristin works to amplify the young adult voice on matters that impact them the most.

 Prior to joining Young Invincibles, Kristin worked for Los Angeles County Tobacco Control and Prevention Program where she played a vital role in shaping and implementing some of the most progressive tobacco policies in Southern California, namely smoke-free housing, parks, and outdoor areas in Compton, California.
 Kristin holds a Bachelor’s degree from California State University, Dominguez Hills.
 She is a member of Delta Sigma Theta Sorority, Inc. and is a proud PTA mom.